MultipleSclerosisMonitoring/2025_MEM_CognitTest/README.md

 ## Documentation

 ## API Endpoints
-The general endpoint to which the data is sent is http://apii01.etsii.upm.es/AppCognit/, and it implements two services that are used in the app:
+The data is sent to a backend service endpoint where two main services are provided:

 1. **`/procesarSDMT`** - Validate reference codes
     - **Method:** POST